Supplier Relationships with CrossCountry

 Here at CrossCountry, we encourage the formation of strong working relationships with our suppliers, as well as our customers and our employees.
 We grow our business by listening and supporting the businesses we work with.
-This infomation is here as part of that commitment to improving relationships and will help you to get an accurate idea of how CrossCountry operate as well as our vision for the future.
+This information is here as part of that commitment to improving relationships and will help you to get an accurate idea of how CrossCountry operate as well as our vision for the future.

 The use of Purchase Orders for supplying goods and services to CrossCountry is an integral part of our business process.
 In addition to being a legal document it also provides clarity to both parties concerned.
 Therefore, CrossCountry does not accept any liabilities for work undertaken without the express authority given through the issue of a PO.
-A supplier should receive a 6 digit Purchase Order number, starting with the digit "3", before work commences or goods are delivered.
+A supplier should receive a 6-digit Purchase Order number, starting with the digit "3", before work commences or goods are delivered.

 When a PO has been received by a supplier it should be checked to ensure it represents the goods or services that have been agreed with the price and terms expected.
 Any missing or incorrect details should be immediately notified to the CrossCountry contact so that a revised PO can be issued and the goods or services supplied.

-You can assist your CrossCountry customer by clearly stating what description to use on the PO, including any codes, product numbers, job references and any breakdown by line items; particularly if there is going to be multiple invoices against a single PO.
+You can assist your CrossCountry customer by clearly stating what description to use on the PO, including any codes, product numbers, job references, and any breakdown by line items; particularly if there is going to be multiple invoices against a single PO.

 All invoices are date stamped on receipt and loaded to our designated P2P system, Oracle, on arrival.
 However, if there is a discrepancy then the invoice, along with a cover note explaining the problem, will be sent immediately back to the supplier.
 You will then need to correct the details on the invoice, send a Credit Note or contact the originator to amend the PO itself before returning the invoice for payment.